scanthony/memory-game-scanthony/README.md

 # Memory Game Project
 ## A Udacity Front-End Development Nanodegree Project

-This project is built with React.js and Udacity's starter code.
+This project is built with React.js, Font-Awesome and Udacity's starter code.
 You can [preview the game here](https://scanthony.github.io/memory-game-scanthony/).

 Please follow the instructions below: